bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 Log in to the admin panel (http://127.0.0.1:8000/admin/) and poke around.
 Hey, this looks like all the folders and code you were just looking at!
 You’ll see a lot of models here, but where are yours?
 Why aren’t they here?
 Are you telling me you just had me log in and you knew they wouldn’t even be here?
 What kind of sick freak are you?

 There’s a file you have to edit to get your new code to pop up here.
 Open ```huxley/models/admin/__init__.py``` and fill in the code.
 Now go back to your web browser and refresh the page.
 See?
 There’s your stuff!
 That’s something you made.

+One more thing you'll need to do before you finish and before you can start creating rooms: migrate!

+In order to create database tables for your new models and modify ones for the models you modified, you need to run two commands: ```python3 manage.py makemigrations``` and ```python3 manage.py migrate```.

+The former will create a list of changes to make to your database in the form of SQL queries, and the latter will update your database.

+Now, you should be able to create new rooms!

 #### Step 6